demogitjava/webshop/README.md

 png File w 400 h 250
-for NAS Storage or Cluster with docker you habe to edit the  path in Database Table PRODCUTS and the index.html -> row 53
+for NAS Storage or Cluster with docker you habe to edit the  path in

+Database Table PRODCUTS
+index.html search "imagecardproduct" if you would like to edit File size w 400 h 250

 <br/>